Israeli land and property laws: Overview

-13 percent of Israel's land belongs to the Jewish National Fund, which is managed by the ILA.
+Thirteen percent of Israel's land belongs to the JNF, which is managed by the ILA.

 Use of land in Israel usually means leasing rights from the ILA for a period of 49 or 98 years.
 Under Israeli law, the ILA cannot lease land to foreign nationals, which includes Palestinian residents of Jerusalem who have identity cards but are not citizens of Israel.
 In practice, foreigners may be allowed to lease if they show that they would qualify as Jewish under the Law of Return.